gravitino/cudaGSEA/README.md

 # cudaGSEA

-cudaGSEA is a package for the efficient parallelization of Gene Set Enrichment Analysis (GSEA) using commonly used CUDA-enabled accelerators such as GPUs from the NVIDIA Geforce or NVIDIA Tesla series.
+cudaGSEA is a package for the efficient parallelization of Gene Set Enrichment Analysis (GSEA) using commonly available CUDA-enabled accelerators such as GPUs from the NVIDIA Geforce or NVIDIA Tesla series.

 ## Quick guide